 To evaluate the performance of FL, the consumer needs to know the performance of the final global ML model running on the local training data set of participating FL clients.
 For instance, if an FL server cannot generate a global ML model with satisfied performance for the FL clients, the consumer may interact with the MnS ML training producer to optimize the FL for future training, e.g., updating the criteria for selecting FL clients.

 In addition, the consumer needs to get the information about the contribution of each FL client to the FL process, for instance, number of iterations the FL client participated in the FL, number of data examples the FL client used, training duration the FL Client performed.

-5.1.10.3 Potential requirements
+Maintaining a Federation Learning process in FL execution phase is helpful to make the FL training efficient, which may include reselection, addition, or removal of FL Client(s).
+The consumer needs to get the information of candidate FL clients and contribution of each FL client to maintain the FL process.5.1.10.3 Potential requirements

 REQ-FL_MGMT-01: The ML training MnS producer should have a capability allowing an authorized consumer to discover the FL roles (FL server or FL client) in Federated Learning.